How to Write a Cover Letter: Step by Step Guide

 The Closing Paragraph

-Your closing paragraph should focus on one last key achievement or skill useful in this job position.
+Your closing paragraph should focus on one last key achievement or valuable skill in this job position.
 Try to avoid repeating yourself from the first two paragraphs, however.
-If you're switching careers, you can use this paragraph to explain how the experience and skills learned in your previous career can transfer to your new one.
+If you're switching careers, you can use this paragraph to explain how the experience and skills learned in your previous job can transfer to your new one.

 Your Formal Salutation